Soccer-English Premier League suspended due to coronavirus

 All elite soccer matches in England, including the Premier League, Football League (EFL) and Women's Super League (WSL), were suspended until April 4 on Friday due to the coronavirus pandemic, English soccer's governing bodies said.
 "Following a meeting of shareholders today, it was unanimously decided to suspend the Premier League with the intention of returning on April 4," the Premier League, Football Association (FA), EFL and WSL said in a joint statement.

-The decision was taken after Arsenal manager Mikel Arteta and Chelsea winger Callum Hudson-Odoi tested positive for coronavirus, while Everton announced on Friday that their entire team had gone into self-isolation after a player reported symptoms of COVID-19.
+The decision was taken after Arsenal manager Mikel Arteta and Chelsea winger Callum Hudson-Odoi tested positive for coronavirus.
+Everton had announced that their entire team was in self-isolation but later clarified that just one player was in that situation.
 "Above all, we wish Mikel Arteta and Callum Hudson-Odoi speedy recoveries, and everyone else affected by COVID-19," Premier League Chief Executive Richard Masters said.

 "In this unprecedented situation, we are working closely with our clubs, Government, The FA and EFL and can reassure everyone the health and welfare of players, staff and supporters are our priority."
 The Premier League said it aims to reschedule the affected fixtures but is unsure when action will be able to resume.